hsuyab/streamflow_prediction_aisc/README.md

-# streamflow_prediction_aisc
-AISC Canadian Streamflow Prediction
+# Streamflow Prediction in the Canadian Prairies
+- [Link](https://community.ai.science/streamflow-prediction-in-the-canadian-prairies) for the working group.
+- contains relevant files for the project.